Articles for a Perfect Day

 52 Reasons to Visit Norway

-1. Taking the Fløibanen funicular to the top of Mount Fløyen in Bergen, for stunning views of the harbour and city
+1. Taking the Fløibanen funicular to the top of Mount Fløyen in Bergen, for stunning views of the harbor and city

 2. Spending some time in the Lofoten Islands – ranked as among the most beautiful in the world by National Geographic Magazine